TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-dxseerror.md

 # I am getting error when browsing data through Azure Cosmos DB data explorer

 The data explorer uses the native SDK based on the Cosmos DB Account API type to access the data from the Azure Cosmos DB.
-Using a Azure Cosmos DB - SQL API SDK to perform CRUD operation against Mongo API account would not generate any error.
+Using the Azure Cosmos DB SQL API SDK to perform CRUD operation against Mongo API account would not generate any error.
 However, this would make the data explorer to fail when reading the data due to mismatch in the data formats.

 ## **Recommended Steps**